Cohomologically tropical varieties: Preliminaries

 For example, for a fanfold $X$, the tropical homology is $H_{p,q}(X)= \F_p(\conezero)$ if $q=0$ and $0$ otherwise, and the tropical cohomology of $\tropX$ is $H^{p,q}(X)= \F^p(\conezero)$ if $q=0$ and $0$ otherwise~\cite[Proposition 3.11]{JSS19}.

 If $\tropX$ is a tropical fanfold, the balancing condition implies the existence of a \emph{fundamental class} $[\tropXbar]\in H_{d,d}(\tropXbar)$, which induces a \emph{cap product} $\frown [\tropXbar] \colon H^{p,q}(\tropXbar)\to H_{d-p,d-q}(\tropXbar)$ for each $p,q\in \set{0,\dots,d}$.
-When these maps are isomorphisms for all $p$ and $q$, the variety $\tropXbar$ is said to satisfy \emph{tropical Poincaré duality}. \begin{definition} A tropical fanfold $\tropX$ is called a \emph{tropical homology manifold} if one of the three following equivalent conditions hold: \begin{itemize} \item \textbf{There exists} a unimodular fan $\Sigma$ with support equal to $\tropX$ such that each of the canonical compactifications $\tropXbar^\sigma$ satisfies tropical Poincaré duality, for all cones $\sigma \in \Sigma$. \item \textbf{For any} unimodular fan $\Sigma$ with support equal to $\tropX$, each of the canonical compactifications $\tropXbar^\sigma$ satisfies tropical Poincaré duality, for all cones $\sigma \in \Sigma$. \item Any open subset $U$ of $X$ satisfies tropical Poincaré duality, \ie, the tropical Poincaré duality induces an isomorphism between the tropical cohomology and the tropical Borel-Moore homology of $U$ (see \cite{JSS19,JRS18} for details). \qedhere \end{itemize} \end{definition}
+When these maps are isomorphisms for all $p$ and $q$, the variety $\tropXbar$ is said to satisfy \emph{tropical Poincaré duality}. \begin{definition} A tropical fanfold $\tropX$ is called a \emph{tropical homology manifold} if one of the three following equivalent conditions hold: \begin{itemize} \item \textbf{There exists} a unimodular fan $\Sigma$ with support equal to $\tropX$ such that each of the canonical compactifications $\tropXbar^\sigma$ satisfies tropical Poincaré duality, for all cones $\sigma \in \Sigma$. \item \textbf{For any} unimodular fan $\Sigma$ with support equal to $\tropX$, each of the canonical compactifications $\tropXbar^\sigma$ satisfies tropical Poincaré duality, for all cones $\sigma \in \Sigma$. \item Any open subset $U$ of $X$ satisfies tropical Poincaré duality, \ie, the tropical Poincaré duality induces an isomorphism between the tropical cohomology and the tropical Borel-Moore homology of $U$ (see \cite{JSS19,JRS18} for details). \end{itemize} A tropical variety $Z$ is called a \emph{tropical homology manifold} if any open subset $U$ of $Z$ verifies tropical Poincaré duality. \qedhere \end{definition}

-This definition corresponds to the notion of \emph{tropical smoothness} in \cite{AP-hi} and to \emph{local tropical Poincaré duality spaces} in \cite{Aks21}.
-The equivalence of the three statements is non-trivial and follows from Theorems 3.20, 3.23 and 7.9 of the article \cite{AP-hi}.
+This definition corresponds to the notion of \emph{homological smoothness} in \cite{AP-homology} and to \emph{local tropical Poincaré duality spaces} in \cite{Aks21}.
+The equivalence of the three statements for tropical fanfolds is non-trivial and follows from Theorems 1.2 and 1.3 in \cite{AP-homology}, and Theorem 1.8 of the article \cite{AP-FY}.